healthykitchen101/healthykitchen101.com/kettles/reviews/chefman/chefman-electric-kettle-5-presets.md

 *   Keep Warm (10%) - **7.0**/undefined

 The Chefman Electric Kettle’s total performance score was quite good but that was mostly because of how quiet it was when boiling water.
-The kettle had a really slow boiling time—the most important aspect of electric kettles’ performance evaluation.
-Its energy consumption and ability to keep warm were both average.
+However, it had a really slow boiling time while energy consumption and heat retention were both average.

 ### Boiling Time